There is No Substitute for Real IDP

 Infrrd decided five years ago to make the switch to a machine learning native approach.
 That means our insights are driven by the technologies shaping the future.
 It is important to us because this generates the most speed, accuracy, and opportunity for our customers.

-Building models with machine learning already achieves better results today than its manual counterpart, and we believe this gap will widen further in the years ahead.
+Building models with machine learning already achieve better results today than its manual counterpart, and we believe this gap will widen further in the years ahead.
 To illustrate the unparalleled benefits of a machine learning native solution to build models, we offer the following examples:

-You want a model for a new and unknown document type (a lease document, insurance policy document, healthcare record etc.), that the IDP vendor has not seen before.
+You want a model for a new and unknown document type (a lease document, insurance policy document, healthcare record, etc.), that the IDP vendor has not seen before.
 If you are working with a legacy player, you will likely have to wait two weeks or more for the IDP vendor’s developers to build a new template.
 On the Infrrd platform, you can create a new document type yourself by uploading sample documents in the new format and tagging the relevant fields.
 Regardless of how the document looks, the model will build itself.
 You don’t even have to involve us, although we are always here to assist you.

 You want to process documents in a new language (e.g. German).
 If you work with a legacy vendor, programmers will have to manually tell the system that “Invoice number” is called “Rechnungsnummer” in German.
-Infrrd’s platform is language agnostic and can automatically process every single language that is written from left to right.
+Infrrd’s platform is language-agnostic and can automatically process every single language that is written from left to right.
 After tagging a few invoice numbers, our machine learning platform will automatically conclude that the word “Rechungsnummer” flags an invoice number nearby.

 You have a document with 100 slightly different variations.
 If you are working with a legacy player, there is no learning in the model building phase.
 You’ll have to figure out -- though it’s yet to be done -- how to build and maintain 100 variations.
 Infrrd’s platform allows you to build one machine learning model that learns from variations on its own.

 These examples illustrate that the machine learning-based building approach allows for significantly more variation and complexity in documents.
-It also puts you in the driver’s seat - you don’t have to call the IDP vendor with every new document or variation, or wait for a new model to be built.
+It also puts you in the driver’s seat - you don’t have to call the IDP vendor with every new document or variation or wait for a new model to be built.
 You save time and money on models while staying in control.
-You can also redeploy your manual labor and let machine learning take care of your documents' variation and complexity, worry free.
+You can also redeploy your manual labor and let machine learning take care of your documents' variation and complexity, worry-free.

 Our machine learning IDP platform gives you the speed and opportunity to generate meaningful insights and accelerate business outcomes by putting machine learning front and center in our technology from the start.